uleroboticsgroup/simple_node/README.md

 # Simple Node

-This is a new ROS 2 node to simplify the use of the spin and the executors.
-This way, service, actions and topics can be used as in ROS 1.
+This wrap uses the spin of an executor in a new thread.
+As a result, the calls of services and actions can be used synchronously.
 Besides, this node also includes predefined action servers and one client to make its use more user-friendly to developers.

 ## Examples

 ### Node

+This example shows how to create a node.
+To block the node, ```join_spin``` is used, which blocks the main thread till the thread of the spin ends.

 ```python
 from simple_node import Node